-The Department of Classics at Queen’s offers a two-year program of studies leading to the degree of Master of Arts in Classics.
+The Department of Classics at Queen’s offers a two-year program of study leading to the degree of Master of Arts in Classics.
 Graduate instruction and opportunities for research are now available in two fields:

 - Greek and Roman Literature, History and Archaeology

 - Classical Studies and Archaeology

 The Greek and Roman Literature, History and Archaeology field includes classical language requirements (6.0 units of Greek and/or Latin).

 The Classical Studies and Archaeology field is distinct from the first in several ways.
 The emphasis here is on the acquisition of field research skills and tools, focusing on experiential learning opportunities and applied knowledge.
 Students in this field are not required to be proficient in Greek or Latin, or to take graduate level Greek or Latin language courses.